sakib/sqs-cli/README.md

 # sqs-cli

-This is a command line interface to Amazon Simple Queue Service.
+This is a command line interface to Amazon Simple Queue Service, or [SQS](https://aws.amazon.com/sqs/).

 ## What Do?